 For example, by attacking the other player’s king (check), his opponent is forced to remove his king from danger on his next move.
 Or else, he loses the game — and usually, he only has one possible move to get his king to safety.

 Forced moves normally happens later in the game.
 And the player who can successfully pull off a series of forced moves on his opponent often ends up winning.

 Several days ago, I delivered a talk to college students about money management.
 One of them asked me what’s the best financial advice I’ve received in my life.
 Without hesitation, I answered that it was to pay myself first; an advice I read from the book, The Richest Man in Babylon.

 Paying yourself first means immediately taking and saving a portion of your income before spending your money on everything else.

 This principle is what most financial advisers call “forced savings”, which is better stated through the formula: Income – Savings = Expenses

-To illustrate, if you earn P20,000 a month, and you commit to paying yourself first 10% of your income, then you have to set aside P2,000 during payday, and budget the remaining P18,000 for your living expenses.
+To illustrate, if you earn P20,000 a month, and you commit to paying yourself first 10% of your income, then you have to set aside P2,000 during payday.
+Afterwards, you have to budget the remaining P18,000 for your living expenses.